The Indian Stock Market. Photo: KnowInsiders

 Important Note

-Anyone can trade during Pre-opening and Post closing sessions but Sometimes stock brokers will not activate this feature in your trading account as standard because they don’t want a bunch of new traders trading in the pre and post-market sessions when volatility is a lot higher due to low volume.
+Anyone can trade during pre-opening and post-closing sessions, but stock brokers may not activate this feature in your trading account as standard because they do not want a large number of new traders trading during these sessions, when volatility is much higher due to low volume.

 Trading Holidays For Equity (NSE & BSE)